flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 environment for the final running program (in this case, `ls`).

-[**What is so important about it?**]{.underline} In our example, what the program `ls` does inside its own environment, it can\'t affect the environment of its parent process (in this case, `bash`).
+[**What is so important about it?**]{.underline} In our example, what the program `ls` does inside its own environment, it can't affect the environment of its parent process (in this case, `bash`).
 The environment was copied when ls was executed.
 Nothing is \"copied back\" to the parent environment when `ls` terminates.